Why switch to digital consent?

 In many organisations, consent is one of the last remaining paper processes.
 This leads to significant costs relating to scanning or paper storage, and the piles of forms and patient information leaflets are contributing to a larger carbon footprint.

-At most organisations, introducing digital consent is a cost-neutral change from day 1 and cost-saving if efficiency improvements can be translated into increased activity.
-Further cost savings are seen in the medium term with reduction in medicolegal risk.
+Health economics analysis demonstrates that, at most organisations, introducing digital consent is a cost-saving change.
+Further cost savings can be expected in the medium term with improved efficiency and reduction in medicolegal risk.

-The carbon impact of the process is essentially removed thanks to net-zero cloud hosting.
+The carbon impact of the consent process is essentially removed thanks to net-zero cloud hosting.